didiersmith/steve/chapters/murdoch.md

 "Okay, but just pretend it wasn't!"
 Steve replied.
 "Think of all the subtleties that can only be conveyed in person, such as...uh..."

-"Such as, destroying your ship, following your trail back here to Elba, and enslaving everyone you love?" suggested a deep voice in a rough Irish accent.
+"Such as, destroying your ship, following your trail back here to Elba, and enslaving everyone you know and love?" suggested a deep voice in a rough Irish accent.

 Steve and Gabe instinctively ducked at the shock of hearing such nakedly criminal language.
 They turned to the source of the barbaric suggestion and saw the intruder leaning against the break room doorway.
 Steve recognized him immediately.

 "Declan Murdoch" the man introduced himself, walking into the room and taking a seat.

-Steve thought about Murdoch's brazenly antisocial behaviour, and decided that it was fine.
-The man was a legend, the industrial titan who had invented sustainable fusion energy.
+Steve considered objecting to Murdoch's brazenly antisocial behaviour, but decided against it.
+The man was a legend - the industrial titan who had invented sustainable fusion energy.
 He'd parlayed that invention into incredible wealth, influence, and a lifespan of a hundred thousand years and counting.
 He was one of the only people alive who was born before the Great Peace.

-"Has it occurred to either of you" he asked, "that announcing our presence to star-destroying alien race may be the stupidest feckin' idea ever?"
+"Has it occurred to either of you" he asked, "that announcing our presence to a star-destroying alien race may be the stupidest feckin' idea ever?"

 All Steve had to offer was "Uhh."